Mission Accomplished speech: Description

 President George W. Bush poses for a photo with sailors immediately before his "Mission Accomplished" speech.

 On May 1, 2003, Bush became the first sitting president to arrive in an arrested landing in a fixed-wing aircraft on an aircraft carrier when he arrived at the USS Abraham Lincoln in a Lockheed S-3 Viking, dubbed Navy One, as the carrier lay just off the San Diego coast, having returned from combat operations in the Persian Gulf.
 He posed for photographs with pilots and members of the ship's crew while wearing a flight suit.
 A few hours later, he gave a speech announcing the end of major combat operations in the Iraq War.
 Behind and above him hung a banner that said "Mission Accomplished."

-Bush was criticized for the historic jet landing on the carrier as an overly theatrical and expensive stunt.
-For instance, it was pointed out that the carrier was well within range of Bush's helicopter, and that a jet landing was not needed.
-Originally, White House officials had said the carrier was too far off the California coast for a helicopter landing and a jet would be needed to reach it.
-On the day of the speech, the Lincoln was only 30 mi from shore, but the administration still decided to go ahead with the jet landing.
-White House spokesman Ari Fleischer admitted that Bush "could have helicoptered, but the plan was already in place.
-Plus, he wanted to see a landing the way aviators see a landing."
-The Lincoln made a scheduled stop in Pearl Harbor shortly before the speech, docked in San Diego after the speech, and returned to her home port in Everett, Washington, on May 6, 2003.

 The S-3B Viking "Navy One" was retired and put in display at the National Museum of Naval Aviation.

 The S-3 that served as "Navy One" was retired from service and placed on display at the National Museum of Naval Aviation in Pensacola, Florida, on July 17, 2003.
 The museum makes it clear that Bush was a passenger – not the pilot – of the plane.
 While Bush trained and served as a jet pilot in the Air National Guard flying F-102 fighter-interceptors, he was never trained to land on a carrier.

 In the speech, Bush said, "Major combat operations in Iraq have ended.
 In the battle of Iraq, the United States and our allies have prevailed."
 He also said, "We have difficult work to do in Iraq.
 We are bringing order to parts of that country that remain dangerous."
 And he added, "Our mission continues...The War on Terror continues, yet it is not endless.
 We do not know the day of final victory, but we have seen the turning of the tide."

+The Lincoln made a scheduled stop in Pearl Harbor shortly before the speech, docked in San Diego after the speech, and returned to her home port in Everett, Washington, on May 6, 2003.